Slookeur/atomes/ADDING_NEW_ANALYSIS.md

 Here is the step by step procedure:

-  0. Pick a 3 letter keyword to describe your new calculation, ex: ***IDC***
+  0. Pick a 3 letter keyword to describe your new calculation, ex: **IDC**

-  1. Edit the file `src/global.c` to create a 'PACKAGE_IDC variable':
+  1. Edit the file `src/global.c` to create a `PACKAGE_IDC` variable:

   ```
   gchar * PACKAGE_IDC = NULL;
   ```

   2. Edit the file `src.global.h' to make the information available in other parts of the code:
-    - Define 'IDC' a new, and unique, 3 characters variable, ex:
+    - Define 'IDC' a new, and unique, 3 characters variable, associated to the new calculation ID number:
   ```
   #define IDC 10
   ```
   The associated number should be the latest calculation ID number + 1

    - Insert the following:
   ```
   extern gchar * PACKAGE_IDC;
   ```